Sumerians

 Seated facing east, he moistens his moustache, (chanting) ‘These

-divine waters—may they be for my happiness (good)! ” Verily
+divine waters—may they be for my happiness (good)! ”

-they destroy (burn out).
-Thus, this thunderbolt (water) does not hurt
+they approach that they destroy (burn out).
+Thus, this thunderbolt

-this person.
-He first shaves off only the right (moustache) and then
+(water) does not hurt this person.
+He first shaves off only the

-the left.
-Indeed in human (practice) he shaves off first the left.
-(But)
+right (moustache) and then the left.
+Indeed in human (practice)

-then it is thus with reference to the gods.
+he shaves off first the left.
+(But) then it is thus with reference

 2.